-- Follow State Law in Kansas - SB367 Student Data Privacy Act became law July 1, 2014. - Personally Identifiable Information (PII) must never be e-mailed, sent as attachments to emails, forwarded, or faxed. - PII may be emailed if encrypted. - Follow Federal Law - Prevent overt identification of all children eligible and potentially eligible for free and reduced price meals at all points in Child Nutrition Programs. - Follow disclosure requirements for eligibility information. - Retain copies of 6A on file for 5 years plus current year.
+- Follow State Law in Kansas - o SB367 Student Data Privacy Act became law July 1, 2014. - Personally Identifiable Information (PII) must never be e-mailed, sent as attachments to emails, forwarded, or faxed. - PII may be emailed if encrypted. - Follow Federal Law - Prevent overt identification of all children eligible and potentially eligible for free and reduced price meals at all points in Child Nutrition Programs. - Follow disclosure requirements for eligibility information. - Retain copies of Request for Information on Eligibility for Child Nutrition Program Benefits and Policy on Confidentiality on file for 5 years plus current year.

-- Food Service Facts at https://cnw.ksde.org, School Nutrition Programs, FSF, Chapter 6 Confidentiality & Disclosure of Eligibility Information - Form 6-A Request for Information on Eligibility for Child Nutrition Program Benefits and Policy on Confidentiality - Consent for Disclosure - USDA Eligibility Manual for School Meals
+- Food Service Facts at https://cnw.ksde.org, School Nutrition Programs, FSF, Chapter 6 Confidentiality & Disclosure of Eligibility Information - Request for Information on Eligibility for Child Nutrition Program Benefits and Policy on Confidentiality - Consent for Disclosure - USDA Eligibility Manual for School Meals